warigroup/hashcharger_app/README.md

 ## Run production mode in local environment:

-1. Make sure to change [apiurl.js](https://github.com/warigroup/warihash_frontend#dynamic-api-url) to a port on localhost.
+1.Open settings.js, make sure to change 'apiurl' (https://github.com/warigroup/warihash_frontend#dynamic-api-url) to a port on localhost.
 2. npm install
 3. npm run build (this will create a production version app in .next folder)
 4. npm start